thegodone/molds-branch/trunk/doc/README.txt

        "method", "total_steps", "electronic_state", "max_gradient", "rms_gradient",
        and "dt" are prepared as options.

-       "method" should be set as "conjugate_gradient" or "steepest_descent".
+       "method" should be set as "conjugate_gradient", "steepest_descent", or "bfgs".
        The default of the "method" is conjugate gradient.

        "electronic_state" means the electronic eigenstate